 Opendorse for NIL Endorsements: Buyer Beware

 This is exceptionally important when it comes to name, image and likeness deals (NIL) for college athletes.
-Regardless of how the final NIL regulations come out, we know the rules will explicitly prohibit colleges and universities from providing endorsement deals to their players or arranging endorsements on their behalf.
-That is a conflict of interest, and of course, the NCAA will rule against it.
-Colleges can provide players with videos, photos and social media posts, but can’t provide athletic endorsements.
-It would not be in their best interest, anyway.
+Regardless of how much an athletic department wants to promote NIL programs, we know that the NCAA explicitly prohibits colleges and universities from providing direct endorsements for their players.
+They need to be neutral and cannot arrange NIL endorsements on their behalf.
+That is a conflict of interest for OpenDorse.
+Colleges can (and should!) provide players with videos, photos and social media posts to help them boost their social profiles and their personal brands.
+Greenfly is the right partner to help with that.

 Having a system that’s built for social media teams is critically important in this context — universities need robust content exchange capabilities but cannot suggest that this will lead to athlete endorsement.

 Forward-thinking and innovative organizations need something better than Opendorse.
 That’s why the biggest sports organizations in the world turn to Greenfly instead.
 Greenfly doesn’t offer an athlete marketplace or connect athletes with endorsement deals.
-Greenfly is focused only on media collection and distribution, so it’s not an alternative to an athlete endorsement program, but it is a better, competitive platform for content and media exchange in many ways.
+Greenfly is the leading digital media collection and distribution platform.
+It’s not an alternative to an athlete endorsement or NIL program but is by far the best software for content collection and distribution for teams, leagues, and sports associations.

 Greenfly’s prices are competitive with Opendorse.
 And Greenfly also offers many more capabilities and services than Opendorse when it comes to digital media, like photos and videos for distribution to athletes and social publishing.

 Greenfly does not discriminate against customers with price tiers, offering the full power of its platform to all customers.
 This includes all of the social publishing that Opendorse enables, but also a lot more.
 And Greenfly enables large sports organizations, leagues and teams to collect content.
-In fact, Greenfly powers sophisticated live content correspondent programs all over the world.
+In fact, Greenfly powers sophisticated live content creator programs to capture intimate moments at matches, games, tournaments, races and sports events of all types.

 Greenfly also integrates with an extensive collection of integrations across visual media, production and cloud storage.
 Greenfly can import and house metadata, empowering organizations to automatically route photos and videos to personalized galleries for athletes.
 Greenfly also has built-in communication and administration tools in its platform, both desktop and a robust, proven mobile app for iOS and Android.